ticketmaster/react-native-ticketmaster-ignite/README.md

 For the Retail SDK (PrePurchase and Purchase) views, you will need ID's which you can get that from the [Discovery API](https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/).
 For the purpose of initial testing you can use the below.

 Replace "someApiKey" with the API key from your Ticketmaster Developer Account.
-Replace "clientName" with your client name.
+Replace "clientName" with your company name, for example "My Company Name".
+You can set this in the options prop of `<IgniteProvider>`.

 ```bash
 API_KEY=someApiKey